Once wary, Eric Brakey has come to embrace Donald Trump

 As a young man, Brakey said, he believed the United States had to go into Iraq and oust Saddam Hussein.
 It wasn’t until the Tea Party came along a decade ago that he realized “we’d all been lied to” by President George W. Bush to back an unnecessary war.

-It’s past time to bring the troops, Brakey said, and stop shelling out a fortune to put the American military in dangerous situations far away.
+It’s past time to bring the troops home, Brakey said, and stop shelling out a fortune to put the American military in dangerous situations far away.
 Trump understands that, Brakey said, and is trying to do something about it.

 Trump “has been a transformational president” who has “done some very impressive things,” he said.
 “I support Trump because of what he does.”